-Clauses 2 to 5 provide for the establishment of a juristic person for the protection and promotion of language practice in the Republic to be known as the South African Language Practitioners' Council.
+Clauses 2 to 4 provide for the establishment of a juristic person for the protection and promotion of language practice in the Republic to be known as the South African Language Practitioners' Council.
 The functions of the Council are, amongst others, to develop and implement a framework for the accreditation of language practitioners at all levels.

-Clauses 6 to 15 deal with the composition, dissolution and membership of the Board.
+Clauses 5 to 14 deal with the composition and membership of the Board.
 The Board consists of at least eight but not more than 12 members appointed by the Minister.
-Furthermore this Chapter seeks to provide for disqualification from membership of the Board, declaration of financial and other interests of members, term of office of Board members, vacation of office, remuneration of members, meetings of the Board, establishment of committees of the Board and co-opting of members.
+Furthermore this chapter seeks to provide for disqualification from membership of Board, declaration of financial and other interests of members, term of office of Board members, vacation of office, remuneration of members, meetings of the Board, establishment of committees of the Board and co-opting of members.

-Clauses 16 to 19 seek to provide for the appointment of the chief executive officer, functions of the chief executive officer, resignation and removal of the chief executive officer.
-This Chapter also deals with the appointment of staff of the Council.
+Clauses 15 to 18 seek to provide for the appointment of the chief executive officer, functions of the chief executive officer, resignation and removal of the chief executive officer.
+This chapter also deals with the appointment of staff of the Council.

-Clause 20 seeks to empower the Minister to determine a code of conduct for language practitioners and to issue policy directives to the Board.
+Clause 19 seeks to empower the Minister to determine a code of conduct for language practitioners and to issue policy directives to the Board.
 The Minister must, by notice in the Gazette, and after consultation with the Board, determine a code of conduct for language practitioners.

-Clauses 21 and 22 provide for the procedure for application for accreditation of language practitioners and the issuing of accreditation certificates by the Council.
-In terms of clause 21, a person seeking accreditation must apply in accordance with procedure determined by the Board as prescribed.
+Clauses 20 and 21 provide for the procedure for application for accreditation of language practitioners and the issuing of accreditation certificates by the Council.
+In terms of clause 20, any person seeking accreditation must apply in accordance with procedure determined by the Board as prescribed.

-Clauses 23 to 25 deal with funding and financial management of the Council.
+Clauses 22 to 24 deal with funding and financial management of the Council.
 This chapter also seeks to provide for the audit of the financial statements of the Council by the Auditor-General.
-In terms of clause 25 the Board must table a report on the activities of the Council in Parliament.
+In terms of clause 24 the Board must table a report on the activities of the Council in Parliament.

-Clauses 26 to 34 deal with keeping of registers, removal and restoration to the register and ancillary matters.
-Clause 29 provides for a right to appeal to the Minister by a person who is aggrieved by a decision of the Council.
+Clauses 25 to 33 deal with keeping of registers, removal and restoration to the register and ancillary matters.
+Clause 28 provides for a right to appeal to the Minister by a person who is aggrieved by a decision of the Council.

-Clauses 35 to 43 deal with general provisions on security of confidential information held by the Council, dissolution of the Council, use of the name of the council, delegations, regulations, transitional provisions, offences, penalties and commencement and short title.
+Clauses 34 to 42 deal with general provisions on security of confidential information held by the Council, dissolution of the Council, use of the name of the council, delegations, regulations, transitional provisions, offences, penalties and commencement and short title.